Wealden District Council

 A survey that has met the sample size requirements can still be biased if certain groups are under or over-represented.
 Therefore, it is sometimes necessary to weight the responses to ensure the TSMs reported are representative as far as possible.
 Weighting data is a technique to adjust the data collected from a sample to reflect the total population.
 Using the profile characteristics in the TSM technical guidance, we have added the following weightings to our data to ensure the responses are representative of both our tenants and our stock type and size.
 We weighted by 5 elements – tenants age and ethnicity and stock type (general needs to include temporary accommodation and retirement living), the property types to cover house, flats, bungalows and property size based upon how many bedrooms it had

-The tables below show our actual profile (labelled target) and the profile of respondents (labelled current) – each individual response was given a weighting to ensure that we achieved the target profile from our results this was done by each question since not all respondents answered all questions.
+The tables below show our actual profile and the profile of respondents – each individual response was given a weighting to ensure that we achieved the target profile from our results this was done for each respondent for each question since not all respondents answered all questions.

 Stock Type